TezBaydu/Milestone-Project-2-Holiday/test.md

     * Javascipt updated to highlight as particular sections of page with the help of giving id's to menu links.

 - Project published, fixed images missing
-    * style.css images have a'/' and think this is to be removed - Test after push
+    * style.css images have to be relative '..' replaced '/assets' in url.